mbadwa/DevOps-Projects/vprofile-project-aws-LiftAndShift/Lift and Shift Vprofile app.md

 - Log into [AWS Account](https://signin.aws.amazon.com/)
 - Create Key Pairs
-- Create Security Groups for Load Balancer, Tomcat and for Backend Services (Memcache, , Attach to an existing load balancerRabbitMQ, MySQL)
+- Create Security Groups for Load Balancer, Tomcat and for Backend Services (Memcache, RabbitMQ, MySQL).
+Attach to an existing load balancer or new one.
 - Launch Instances with user data (Bash Scripts) for provisioning
 - Update Instances to name mapping in **Route 53**
 - Build Application from source code on the local machine
 - Upload the artifact to S3 bucket
 - Download the artifact to the Tomcat EC2 Instance
-- Set up ELB with HTTPS (Cert from Amazon Certificate Manager) * optional if you don't have a domain to use **Note:** If you plan to use a new domain, you should know that DNS replication takes more than 48 hrs.
+- Set up ELB with HTTPS (Cert from Amazon Certificate Manager) *optional* if you don't have a domain to use **Note:** If you plan to use a new domain, you should know that DNS replication takes more than 48 hrs.
-- Map ELB Endpoint to website name in GoDaddy DNS* optional if you don't have a domain to use
+- Map ELB Endpoint to website name in GoDaddy DNS, *optional* if you don't have a domain to use
 - Verify
 - Build Autoscaling Group for Tomcat Instances